Education

 Rafael was educated at Rutgers University – New Brunswick and at Northwestern University.
 As a philosopher who specializes in Latin American and Caribbean thought, his work employs decolonial approaches to examine the intersections between race, religion, politics, and secularization.
 In 2020, he earned the American Philosophical Association’s Essay Prize in Latin American Thought.

 At DePaul, he is on the advisory boards for the Honors Program and the Center for Religion, Culture and Community.
+Outside DePaul, he is Book Review Editor of Philosophy and Global Affairs and Co-Chair of the Secularism and Secularity Unit at the American Academy of Religion.

 --

-Recent news about Rafael:
+Some news about Rafael:

 - Hispanic Theological Initiative Open Plaza podcast interview: English, Castellano.

-- DePaul Newsline faculty spotlight.
+- DePaul Newsline faculty spotlight interview.

 -